thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 Give special attention to the generic type argument `T`, it can be:
 - **An interface**: Will generate an _interface proxy_ to log all the interface member calls.
 (Recommended)
 - **A class type**: Will generate a _class proxy_ to log virtual member calls.
-Non-virtual methods or fields can't be automatically audited.
+Non-virtual methods can't be automatically audited.

+> When using an _interface proxy_, the interception is limited to the members of the interface.
+And when using a _class proxy_, the interception is limited to its virtual members.

 The `instance` argument is an instance of the object to be audited.